 - Meeting or exceeding expectations of the Fellowship, including upholding your commitment to AIF and your host organization

 - Participation at Orientation, Midpoint, and Endpoint, and Thematic Conference

-• Adherence to the policies and agreements between Fellow, AIF and partner organizations
+- Adherence to the policies and agreements between Fellow, AIF and partner organizations

-• Full completion of the 10 month Fellowship program
+- Full completion of the Fellowship program

-• Timely submission of monthly and quarterly reports and deliverables
+- Timely submission of monthly and quarterly reports and deliverables

 - Prompt settlement of finances and logistical items throughout the fellowship

-• Completion of end of service documents and presentations
+- Completion of end of service documents and presentations

 Fellows must abide by host organization work calendars and work complete workweeks in accordance with organizational policy and procedure, which commonly involves working Saturdays.

 For U.S. Fellows, AIF provides a roundtrip ticket from their point of origin to India, along with insurance coverage and a monthly living stipend.
 For Indian Fellows, AIF provides domestic travel from their hometowns in India, insurance coverage, and a monthly living stipend.
 Please note that the stipend is not a salary, but a living stipend designed to enable Fellows to volunteer in India.
 The stipend covers basic living expenses such as rent, meals and incidentals, and local transportation related to a Fellows’ project.

 Travel depends entirely on the project and the AIF partner organization.
-Some placements require travel to villages in surrounding areas for fieldwork, while others are more administrative, requiring little to no travel within an office setting.
+Some placements require travel to villages in surrounding areas for fieldwork, while others are more administrative, requiring little to no travel within a regular office setting.
 Again others may require constant travel to various partner offices and/or field sites.
 When selecting preferences for projects, Fellows should carefully consider whether they have any restrictions to frequent travel and might need to be based in one place.

 Participants are expected to remain in India for the entire duration of the program.
-Out of country travel is not permitted during the course of the 10-month Fellowship.
+Out of country travel is not permitted during the course of the Fellowship.

 Orientation marks the official beginning of the Fellowship and is hosted by AIF in New Delhi.
 Spending nearly two weeks together before Fellows depart to their host sites, Fellows are prepared for their year of service.
 Orientation covers everything from team building to setting expectations, explaining policies, preparing for your project, navigating cultural adaptation in your host site, and guidance on how to immerse in your host community.
 You will also meet your AIF and host organization mentors for the first time, and attend workshops and panels on development in India.

 - Design, develop, and disseminate a health and hygiene curriculum, including the promotion of awareness around menstrual health and hygiene.

-• Design and facilitate a business and entrepreneurship program for rural women; fostered the immersion of several small-scale business designed and run entirely by rural women.
+- Design and facilitate a business and entrepreneurship program for rural women; fostered the immersion of several small-scale business designed and run entirely by rural women.